 Conversion rate (CVR) – the percentage of ad clicks that converted to a sale.
 It’s calculated by dividing the total number of sales (conversions) with a total number of clicks.

 Conversion rate optimization (CRO) – the process of optimizing your ads to provide more conversions.

 Cost Per Click (CPC) – the average cost of one click on your Facebook ad.
 It’s also one of the most commonly used metrics for determining the efficiency of an ad campaign.

-Cost Per Thousand Impressions (CPM) - the average cost of showing your ad to a thousand people.
+Cost Per Thousand Impressions (CPM) – the cost for one thousand impressions of an ad.
 CPM is used to determine the cost-effectiveness of your campaign.

 Cost per action (CPA) – the average cost of a visitor performing an action on your ad.
 It’s calculated by dividing your ad spend with the total number of actions performed.

 Cost per purchase (CPP) – the average cost of a purchase driven through your ads.
 It’s calculated by dividing the total ad spend with the total number of purchases.

 Cross-Sell (XS) – a sales technique used to encourage a customer to purchase a product that is related or complementary to the product they’ve already added to their cart.
 Facebook allows you to set up cross-sell campaigns using dynamic ads.